gilescope/bevy_spacemouse/README.md

 cargo run --example cube
 ```

-alternatively here the component is attached to the camera so that you control the view:
+alternatively here the relative component is attached to the camera
+(`.insert(SpaceMouseRelativeControllable);`)
+so that you control the view:

 ```sh
 cargo run --example cube-camera-controlled